Mechanically concealed holes

-Recently, mechanical concealment in elastostatic situations received additional attention.
+Although linear elastodynamic cloaking of cylindrical holes was discussed for infinitesimal in-plane deformations \cite{yavari2019nonlinear}, mechanical concealment in elastostatic situations still receives growing attention.
 Notably, when viewed from the perspective of optimized materials design, elastostatic cloaking has been outlined following two strategies.
 Either the displacement fields \cite{fachinotti2018optimization} or the elastic moduli \cite{sozio2023optimal} and thus the type of employed materials were used as design parameters.
+We mention that solids containing hollow cylindrical shells, at least concerning mathematical approaches, can be viewed as one representative example of composite materials.
+Over time, they were studied extensively, with the seminal works of Eshelby marking a notable point of reference \cite{eshelby1957determination}.
+Others followed \cite{christensen1993effective, Christensen2005}, where studies on composites were concerned mostly with their effective mechanical properties \cite{christensen1979solutions}.
+Analytical works usually rely on linear elasticity \cite{hsiao1978effective}, and generalized self consistent schemes have been employed \cite{benveniste2008revisiting}.
+Specific progress on the particle scale considering mutual interactions in analytical theory was achieved when perfectly rigid inclusions were considered \cite{phan1994load,puljiz2019displacement}.
+Composite structures with holes have also been studied to alleviate stress around holes, albeit using functionally graded materials with varying elastic constants, while keeping Poisson ratios fixed \cite{sburlati2013stress, sburlati2014reduction}.
 Interestingly, a recent analytical and numerical work \cite{fielding2024simple} showed that elastostatic mechanical cloaking of a circular inclusion in two-dimensional geometries can be attained by coating the inclusion using several concentrically arranged circular rings and tuning their shear moduli.
 This strategy eliminates the complexity of additionally tuning the Poisson ratio.

 Yet, in reality, the materials to be used may already be determined by other factors, such as constraints of production processes or cost.
 Prescribing the materials to be used also fixes the elastic moduli, so that these parameters can hardly be adjusted.
 In that case, a different recipe to implement mechanical shielding and concealing of holes in a given solid is necessary.